 Graphic organizers are one way to scaffold higher-order thinking skills.
 Many graphic organizers connect perfectly to a certain level of Bloom’s.
 The Venn Diagram, for example, helps students reach the analyze level of Bloom’s by comparing and contrasting.
 A circle map is great for brainstorming or simply listing everything we know.

-We can combine graphic organizers, depth and complexity, and our awareness of Bloom’s for higher-level thinking experiences.
+We can combine graphic organizers, depth and complexity, and our Bloom’s Taxonomy for higher-level thinking experiences.

-Note: I’m an advocate for students drawing out their own graphic organizers.
+⚠️ Note: Students should draw out their own graphic organizers.
 Their task becomes less about “fill in the blanks my teacher gave me” and more about the thinking.
 They can also adjust their organizer’s size more easily.
+I also think kids should be sketching the depth and complexity icons by hand or just typing in emoji icons.

 The circle map, the simplest of Thinking Maps, is all about unstructured brainstorming.
 But you could prompt students to brainstorm patterns specifically.
 Or divide the map and look for examples of patterns vs rules.